andycmaj/kafka-docker-security-acls/README.md

 ## Executing JUnit tests in Test Containers

-This project contains an exampple of starting kaka + zookeeper in a docker-compose Test Container and running tests to:
+This project contains an example of starting kaka + zookeeper in a docker-compose Test Container and running tests to:

 - Create a topic
 - Apply ACL to the topic